metagov/daostar/DAOIPs/daoip-5.md

             "requiredCredentials": [
                 "<OPTIONAL: An array of attestation types required for applicants, e.g., 'IdentityVerification', 'DAOContributor'.>"
             ],
+            "totalGrantPoolSize": [
+                        {
+                            "amount": "<The total amount of funding for the grant pool>", "denomination": "<The denomination of currency>"
+                        }
+            ],
             "email": "<OPTIONAL: A contact email for inquiries and support, e.g., 'grants@example.com'.>", "image": "<OPTIONAL: A URI pointing to an image resource (e.g., grant pool logo).
 Typically a square image.>", "coverImage": "<OPTIONAL: A URI pointing to a large background image for the grant pool.>"